 |LTO Requirements for Transfer of Ownership

-|Motor Vehicle Clearance Certificate, macro-etching report, and special bank receipt, inspection form with direct stencil
+|Motor Vehicle Clearance Certificate, macro-etching report, special bank receipt, inspection form with direct stencil

-|Insurance Certificate of Cover (COC) / Endorsement of insurance proving that the vehicle has an existing CTPL coverage
+|Insurance Certificate of Cover (COC) or Endorsement of insurance proving that the vehicle has an existing CTPL coverage

 |Certificate of Emission Compliance (CEC), if with renewal

 |Any Private Emission Testing Center (PETC) accredited by the Department of Trade and Industry

-|Photocopy of valid IDs of the original owner and the new owner’s signatures
+|Photocopy of valid IDs with the original owner’s and the new owner’s signatures

-|LTO Certificate of Registration (CR) or Certificate of Registration Encumbered (CRE)||Original vehicle owner|
+|LTO Certificate of Registration (CR) or Certificate of Registration Encumbered (CRE), Official Receipt (OR)

 |Notarized Deed of Sale/Transfer/Conveyance

-Once you have all the requirements for the transfer of ownership, you can now file a request at the LTO branch where the car or motorcycle is originally registered.
-If the mother file of the CR is at the LTO main office in East Ave., Quezon City, you can transfer the car registration at any LTO branch.
+Once you have all the requirements for transfer of ownership, you can now file a request at the LTO branch where the car or motorcycle is originally registered.
+If the mother file of the CR is at the LTO main office in East Avenue, Quezon City, you can transfer the car registration at any LTO branch.

 Here are the steps to take for your transfer of ownership application:

 No law specifically mandates who should request the transfer of ownership.
-Either the original owner or new owner may do it.
+Either the original or new owner may do it.

-Also, the owners need to report the motorcycle sale to the LTO within three calendar days.
+Also, the owners need to report the motorcycle sale to the LTO within five calendar days.
 This involves submitting a notarized Deed of Sale to the LTO office where the latest CR was issued.